-Seven night’s accommodations in standard motels, all ensuite and comfortable.
+Six night’s accommodations at one standard motel in Alamo, TX – ensuite and comfortable.
 Wherever possible, we support local establishments that implement eco-friendly practices.
 Full-size, luxury SUVs will be used for this tour.

 Do not purchase your flights until the trip has been confirmed to go.

 Upon notification that final payment is due (120 days prior to departure for land based tours / 180 days for boat based tours), you will receive a trip package of detailed information for your tour.

 Any additional information about the trip, including lodgings, contacts, participants, meeting locations, etc., will sent about 2 weeks prior to the trip departure, or after final payment is received for late registrants.

 As with all tours, we highly recommend purchasing Travel Insurance to cover your investment.
 Please see our section on Travel Insurance.